 During normal operation the back wall gets covered in ice, or beads of ice.
 It needs regularly defrosting.
 Automatic defrosting slowly warms up the back wall at regular intervals and the ice melts.
 The water then runs down the back wall into the channel and out through the hole.

 This water then runs out to the back of the fridge and is directed into a small evaporation tray sitting on top of the main compressor.
 Heat from the compressor should evaporate it away.
 See the photo to the right which shows a compressor.
 The water should run into a plastic tray on top of it.

 Fridges like this should come with a small plastic tool for clearing the hole.
-Sometimes the tool might be supplied as an accessory or it might come already fitted inside the hole.
-If the plastic tool is already in the hole it’s clearly been designed to be there.
+Sometimes the tool might be supplied as an accessory.
+Or it may come already fitted inside the hole.
+If the plastic tool is already in the hole (see red tool in photos) then it’s clearly been designed to be there.
 Lift it out occasionally, push it up and down inside the hole and remove and clean it.

 If the tool was supplied in a separate bag keep it somewhere handy and use it occasionally to ensure the hole is nice and clear.
+Ideally, read the user manual to see what it says about it.
 Sometimes a blockage is made up of solid ice, which can be melted, but if it returns then something is clearly going wrong because this water should not be freezing.
 Call an engineer.

 Can’t find the drain hole?

 As described above it should be right at the back, and bottom of the fridge inside.
 If you can’t see a drain hole, check that it isn’t hidden – as it is on my own (Neff) fridge.
-Mine is hidden underneath a plastic shelf that covers the salad compartment.
+Mine is hidden underneath a plastic shelf that covers the salad compartment. (see photo)

 Sliding forward this cover reveals two sloping channels plus an extra channel leading to the drain hole.
 The photo accompanying this paragraph shows the base of my fridge with the plastic shelf removed.